-You may petition the court for a name change.
-If you are under age 18, written notice must be given to your parents or legal guardian.
+In addition, you may petition the court for a name change.
+If you are under the age of 18, written notice usually must be given to your parents or legal guardian.
 You may also need to have your parents’ consent, or have a guardian appointed for the purpose of changing your name.
 A name change for a minor child is not an adoption.

-Several documents are needed for a name change, prepared and given to the court with a filing fee, or fee waiver forms.
-A brief hearing may be required when the judge reviews the documents and asks some basic questions.
+Several documents are needed for a name change, which must be prepared and given to the court with a filing fee or fee waiver forms.
+A brief hearing will be required where the judge reviews the documents and he or she may ask some basic questions.

 You can prepare the papers, or you may hire a lawyer to prepare and file the documents and represent you in court.
-If you are doing your own legal work you should review sections of the Oregon Revised Statutes, the Uniform Trial Court Rules, and the Local Trial Court rules of your county, before filing.
+If you are doing your own legal work, note that the process is governed by sections of the Oregon Revised Statutes, the Uniform Trial Court Rules and the local trial court rules of your county.

 The documents you need can often be found at the courthouse in the county where you live, for free or at low cost.
-Depending on the county, the forms may be available on the court';s website.
+Depending on the county, the forms may be available on the court’s website.
 Some law libraries also may have forms or sample documents for free.
-The documents you need can also be found in Portland at Stevens-Ness Law Publishing Co., and at some office supply stores, bookstores and now online: search for “name change Oregon forms", and several companies will come up.
-The documents you will need are:
+The documents you need may also be found in Portland at Stevens-Ness Law Publishing Co., and at some office supply stores, bookstores and now online: search for “name change Oregon forms,” and several companies will come up.
+The documents you will likely need are:

 If you are under 18 years old, or if you wish to change the names of your whole family, more documents are needed.
 You may also find a lawyer helpful in those types of cases.

 First you complete and file the petition, which asks the court to order that your name be changed.
 Use your full name on this form and all the others.
 Fill out two copies of every form completely, typing or printing neatly in black ink.
-File the petition in the county where you live, and pay a filing fee.
-The rest of the procedure (using the rest of the documents) is different in each county, so find out the procedure from the court clerk, a local lawyer or your own review of the local and state rules.
+File the petition in the county where you live, and pay the filing fee.
+The initial filing process, along with the rest of the procedures (using the rest of the documents) is different in each county, so find out the procedure from the court clerk, a local lawyer or your own review of the local and state rules.